leo-stone/hack-petya/README.md

 It also reads "nonce.txt" which is the 8-byte nonce that was used in the attack.

-Last but not least it fires up 24 threads to search the keyspace via bruteforce for a match.
+Last, but not least, it fires up 24 threads to search the keyspace via bruteforce for a match.

 ### ToDo: